Binoculars accessories can expand and extend their use

 Eye protectors are small accessories shields that fit over the eyepiece of a binocular.
 They are designed to block glare from the sides and look like sunglasses for your binoculars.
 They’re in the $20 price range.

 Lens cleaning kits remove smears and smudges and protect your optic equipment.
 We have two types of cleaners: a lens brush keeps glass clear with a retractable brush and cleaning tip with a non-liquid compound on a natural chamois tip.
-The other is a small microfiber lens cleaning cloth in a clip-on storage pouch is handy to keep the lens clean.
+The other is a small microfiber lens cleaning cloth in a clip-on storage pouch which is handy to keep the lens clean.
 We use ours for our eyeglasses, too.
 Both are priced under $15.